1. How to you get a sound out of a trumpet?

 17. What is the best brand of trumpet?

-There aren’t answers as different players will be looking for different things when purchasing a trumpet.
+There isn’t an answer to this question as different players will be looking for different things when purchasing a trumpet.
 It can be down to price, age of player, what the trumpet is being used for, experience of the player etc. It is argued that the Bach Stradivarius is a very good brand and highly regarded amongst professional players whereas the Jupiter, Yamaha or John Packer are great student instruments.

 18. What is a pocket trumpet?

 This is what it says it is – a pocket trumpet!
 It produces the same sound as the trumpet as it is the same amount of tubing, but it is wound tighter and more compact.
-They are only really used for practice when the normal instrument isn’t with the player and is small enough to pack in a suitcase for example.
+They are only really used for practice when the normal instrument isn’t with the player and there may only be enough room in the suitcase for a pocket trumpet!

 19. How do you hold a trumpet?